Google analytics

 by John MacBeath Watkins

 Howard I. Chapelle's American Small Sailing Craft, published in 1951, remains one of the most influential books ever written about historic small American workboat types.
 You may think that's a narrow field, something like being the tallest building in Manhattan, Kansas, but the book helped inspire the wooden boat movement.
 It includes lines, offsets, construction drawings -- everything you need to build these historic types.
-Chapelle, a naval architect, made a career of documenting these types just as they were disappearing.
-Sometimes he'd have a boat still sailing to work from, sometimes he'd have to measure a hulk and reconstruct it based on his research.

 The book helped inspire people to build replicas of these workboat types.
 Chapelle gave the history of those types and argued that they had evolved over time for use in the conditions prevailing where they were used, and that they were the most practical way to economically get on the water.
 He became the curator of the Division of Transportation of the National Museum of History and Technology.
 Today, if you don't want to work from the small plans in American Small Sailing Craft, you can order plans from the Smithsonian, and get them for a lot less than most commercially available plans.

-I've owned an 18-foot sharpie skiff built from that book, and regularly sail a 35-foot New Haven sharpie at the Center for Wooden Boats for our Cast Off program, which gives people a taste of sailing on traditional craft with free sails every Sunday.
 These boats aren't as fast as a modern yacht, but they are roomy, practical and fun to sail.
 I've seen dozens of boats built from the book, and sailed on more than a few.
 I've concluded that he was right about the pleasure and practicality of these boats.
-I've also restored a couple of racing dinghies and owned a racing keelboat, and I can tell you he was certainly right about he cost.
+I've also restored a couple of racing dinghies and owned a racing keelboat, and I can tell you he was certainly right about the cost.
 When I bought a competitive Snipe mast, I found that a new one would cost me about $1,200 (I went with a used one.)
 My 18-foot sharpie had a mast that was basically a small tree with the branches lopped off and the bark removed.
 The tree must have been about the size of those used as a municipal Christmas tree in small towns.
 I've always wondered if the fellow who built that mast actually had to pay for it, or just waited for the right tree to show up after Christmas.

 Of course, part of the reason people build wooden boats has nothing to do with cost.
 A wooden boat is in some ways the ultimate wood project, having no square corners and providing the ultimate test of craftsmanship when you see how it handles the sea.
+Every aspect of the boat is made by human hands and took skill and personal attention.
+Unlike something popped out of a mold, there is the risk it could be done wrong, and the satisfaction of doing it right.

 Workboats tend to have large cockpits and to be designed to carry big loads.
 This makes them delightful for piling a big crowd of friends into and banging around the bay for a day.
 Modern dinghies tend to be built around the need for speed, with too little rocker to carry large loads.
 A boat designed to plane, when too heavily laden, sinks the transom in the water and becomes a pig.